Sorry, you need to enable JavaScript to visit this website.

 3.2 Administration and governance

-In RS, the RS Ministry of Labour, War Veterans and Disabled Persons’ Protection and the RS Ministry of Health and Social Welfare are responsible for policymaking in these areas, including monitoring of the trends.
+The RS Ministry of Labour, War Veterans and Disabled Persons’ Protection and the RS Ministry of Health and Social Welfare are responsible for policymaking in these areas, including monitoring of the trends.
 The Department for Health and Other Services is competent for social policy in BD, while a separate department for labour does not currently exist.

 The BiH Ministry of Civil Affairs and the BiH Ministry of Human Rights and Refugees are assigned only a coordinating role when representing the economy’s interests abroad.
 Along with the competent ministries, a monitoring role is assigned, by relevant laws and policies, to the entities and BD’s economic and social councils, but primarily for the purpose of their internal decision-making.
 Besides, at the state level, the BiH Labour and Employment Agency has a coordinating role (including monitoring and data-collection) when representing public employment services of entities and BD abroad.

 The BiH Directorate for Economic Planning oversees analysing economic and social trends as well as monitoring the implementation of economic strategies.
 When it comes to occupational health and safety, this area is monitored by the administrations for inspection affairs in coordination with the above-mentioned relevant ministries.
-Entity and state-level statistics institutes/agencies are in charge of gathering and systematizing statistical data on the relevant labour market, education and social indicators and conducting surveys based on internationally defined methodologies (e.g., Labour Force Survey, Household Budget Survey, etc.).
+Entity and state-level statistics institutes/agencies oversee gathering and systematizing statistical data on the relevant labour market, education and social indicators and conducting surveys based on internationally defined methodologies (e.g., Labour Force Survey, Household Budget Survey, etc.).

 Some policy progress has occurred in 2020 and early 2021, especially in RS, thereby enhancing the relevance of education to labour market trends and industries’ needs.
 There were no significant entity-level improvements of education policy in the FBiH, which can be partially attributed to the limited jurisdiction of the FBiH over education policy (it is mainly under the competence of cantons).

 Decentralised education in FBiH makes proper monitoring of policy developments in this respect difficult.
 However, it is worth mentioning that the Law on Dual Education is in the process of preparation in the Sarajevo Canton and the first draft was developed in 2019.
 In January 2020, the Government of the Sarajevo Canton instructed the cantonal Ministry of Education, Science and Youth to submit the draft law for review and the adoption procedure.
-However, the policy process has not been finalised yet.
+However, the policy drafting process has not been finalised yet.
 In the RS, the Adult Education Policy 2021-2031 was adopted in December 2020, thus defining the strategic framework for policy in this area for the first time.

-An important novelty is a possibility for higher education institutions to organize shorter non-degree study programmes lasting 1-2 years (60-120 ECTS), with a clearly defined purpose, as a faster and more efficient response to the labour market trends and needs.
+An important novelty is a possibility for higher education institutions to organize shorter non-degree study programmes lasting 1–2 years (60-120 ECTS), with a clearly defined purpose, as a faster and more efficient response to the labour market trends and needs.
 This improves the connection between higher education and the labour market.
-Finally, the Council of Ministers has adopted a state-level policy Improving the Quality and Relevance of Vocational Education and Training in Bosnia and Herzegovina - Based on the Conclusions from Riga (2021-2030) in January 2021.
+Finally, the Council of Ministers has adopted a state-level policy Improving the Quality and Relevance of Vocational Education and Training in BiH - Based on the Conclusions from Riga (2021-2030) in January 2021.